Skip to content

 autoCleanupAutomatic cleanup when component unmountsMost refs should use true

-mountTimeoutMaximum time to wait for ref mountingAdjust based on complexity
+mountTimeoutMaximum time to wait for ref mountingAdjust based on complexity (default: 1000ms)

 validatorType and validity checkingCritical for type safety